Why Keep a Prayer Journal

 This book of the law shall not depart out of thy mouth; but thou shalt meditate therein day and night, that thou mayest observe to do according to all that is written therein: for then thou shalt make thy way prosperous, and then thou shalt have good success.

-Together with prayer, the word of God are the most important things that all Christians cannot go without.
+Together with prayer, the word of God is the most important things that all Christians cannot go without.
 The first thing you can put in your journal is what you have read from the word of God and how you will apply it.
-Couple this with things that you will be praying for in that day regarding the scripture that you have just read.
+Couple this with things that you will be praying for on that day regarding the scripture that you have just read.
 If you have read Joshua 1:8, your prayers for the day could go in the lines of: